lorien/pyproject/{{ cookiecutter.project_name }}/README.md

 You can change dependencies in "requirements.txt" file

+# Type checking and linters

+Run command "make check" to run mypy, pylint, flake8 and bandit linters on your files.
+Do not forget to update FILES\_CHECK\_MYPY and FILES\_CHECK\_ALL in Makefile to include all packages and modules you want to check.

 ## Database

 By default the project is configured to use MongoDB.
 To change MongoDB connection settings update "var/config.yml" file.

 ## Scripts